top of page

 This track offers an immersive and hands-on experience that takes your understanding of tech policy to the next level.
 Fellows build concrete experience in emerging technology policy by working within a think tank for 4-6 months.
 This track is designed for those who seek not only knowledge but also real-world application in the field of emerging technology governance.

 • Comprehensive Training: Alongside our Training Track fellows, you'll complete the 8-week AI Governance Fundamentals Programme and participate in a week-long policymaking summit in Brussels.
-AI Governance Fundamentals.
-This ensures that you have a comprehensive understanding of the core concepts and challenges in tech policy,
+This ensures that you have a comprehensive understanding of the core concepts and challenges in tech policy.

 Each placement will be unique.
-Fellows will be matched with a partner organisation based on their skills and the needs of the organisation.
 Both fellows and host organisations are consulted in the matching process to find the best fit.
+The majority of placements are completed in-person in the respective Brussels offices.

 Our placement organizations include prestigious institutions such as the Centre for European Policy Studies, the Future Society, and more.
 During your placement, you'll engage in real-world projects, contribute to policy research, and build valuable networks in the industry.